 As haunted as the Royal Oak was, in all the time I was there, I only ever personally experienced one event.
 At the bottom of the stairs, where the brass-topped table sat, I heard the distinct sound of footsteps coming from upstairs.
-Pegleg.
+The highwayman.
 At the time, the only other person at the pub was my mum, and she was in the kitchen next to me.
-Naturally, I fulfilled the classic horror movie trope and went upstairs to investigate and of course, there was nobody there.
+Naturally, I fulfilled the classic horror movie trope and headed upstairs to investigate.
+Of course, there was nobody there.

-In my experience when it comes to stories of the unexplained, people tend to fall into three distinct categories:
+In my experience when it comes to stories like this, people tend to fall into three distinct categories:

 Category 1 are believers.
 Category 1 people annoy those from Category 2 who see themselves as rational.
 Sceptics.
 Not taken to flights of fancy and living in the land of the fairies.
 People from category 2 annoy those from group 1.
-Group 2 will be sad to hear that they also annoy those from group 3.
+Group 2 will be sad to hear that they annoy those from group 3 as well.
 The reason being those from category 3 are the true sceptics.

 If you’re category 2, you’re a debunker.
 I’m sorry to tell you that you can come across as deluded, almost as much as those folks you love to mock in group 1.
 If you’re from category 2 you try to shoe-horn the story you’ve just heard into a box where it doesn’t fit.
-Every slamming door is a light breeze, and every UFO report swamp gas and weather balloons.
+Making the story fit the science and not vice versa.
+Every slamming door is a gentle breeze and every UFO report, swamp gas and weather balloons.
 Weather balloons that cross the night sky in a zig-zag pattern in a matter of seconds.
 Poltergeists are earthquakes.
 Earthquakes that only affect one item in one room.

-Coming to these conclusions is unscientific, and rather than solve the problem or answer the question, you skip over it, missing an opportunity to genuinely come to an understanding that wasn’t previously considered.
+Coming to these conclusions is unscientific, and rather than solve the problem, you skip over it, missing an opportunity to genuinely come to an understanding that wasn’t previously considered.

-That being said, low level sound doesn’t explain stories of disembodied footsteps, or situations where loved ones have heard the voice of a family member who’s in a foreign country.
+Low level sound doesn’t explain stories of disembodied footsteps, or situations where loved ones have heard the voices of a family member holidaying in another country.